bus-ra-kaya/Weatherby/README.md

 ## Weatherby

-A minimalistic weather app for keeping track of time and forecast information with a simple interface.
+A minimalistic weather app for keeping track of time and forecast information with a simple interface

-Note: The application uses data from OpenWeatherMap and the data may differ from other weather forecasts
+Note:  The app uses data from OpenWeatherMap and the data may differ from other weather forecasts

 ## Screenshots
 <img width="975" height="856" alt="image" src="https://github.com/user-attachments/assets/e8e4ff5c-61ab-48f2-aafa-dff4496c28da" />